SubStrifer/czerwinski_krzysztof_ads/readme.txt

 #### Compiling and running
 3. Type "nmake run" and confirm with Enter.
 4. Makefile will run the game in the terminal window immediately after compiling.

+Please keep in mind that using nmake removes all .replay files from the repo.